-- Global ice systems including Antarctica, Greenland, and the mountain glaciers of the world are all in a state of decline.
-Every year Greenland loses ~286 billion tons of ice, Antarctica loses ~127 billion tons, and mountain glaciers lose over 200 billion tons of ice.^{103, 104, 105} - The West Antarctic ice sheet is in "unstoppable" retreat.106 - If global warming reaches 2.7 to 3.6°F (1.5 to 2°C) above present, it will trigger the collapse of the major Antarctic ice shelves as an unstoppable contribution to sea-level rise reaching 10 ft (3 m) by the year 2300.
-Greenhouse gas emissions in the next few decades will strongly influence the long-term contribution of the Antarctic ice sheet to global sea level.107 - Melting on Greenland has accelerated.108 The temperature threshold for melting the Greenland ice sheet completely is a best estimate of 2.8°F (1.6°C) above preindustrial levels.109 The Arctic is on track to double this amount before mid-century.110 - Cloud cover over Greenland is decreasing at 0.9 +/-3% per year.
-Each 1% of decrease drives an additional 27 +/-13 billion tons of ice melt each year.111 - Alpine glaciers have shrunk to their lowest levels in 120 years and are wasting two times faster than they did in the period 1901-1950, three times faster than they did in 1851-1900, and four times faster than they did 1800-1850.112 - Continental ice sheets are shrinking.113 - Further melting of mountain glaciers cannot be prevented in the current century even if all emissions were stopped now.114 Around 36% of the ice still stored in mountain glaciers today will melt even without further emissions of greenhouse gases.
-That means: more than one-third of the glacier ice that still exists today in mountain glaciers can no longer be saved even with the most - Arctic sea ice is shrinking (13% per decade) as a result of global warming.115 - Winter Arctic sea ice was the lowest on record in 2017.116 - In the Arctic, average surface air temperature for the year ending September 2016 was the highest since 1900, and new monthly record highs were recorded for January, February, October, and November 2016.117 - Rapid warming in the Arctic is causing the jet stream to slow down and become unstable.118 - Regions of Earth where water is frozen for at least one month each year are shrinking with impacts on related ecosystems.119
+- The West Antarctic ice sheet is in "unstoppable" retreat.112 - Atmospheric warming that exceeds 2.7 to 3.6°F (1.5 to 2°C) above present (ca. 2015) will trigger a centennial-to millennial-scale response of the Antarctic ice sheet that produces an unstoppable contribution to sea-level rise.113 Substantial Antarctic ice loss can be prevented only by limiting greenhouse gas emissions to RCP2.6 levels.
+Higher-emissions scenarios lead to ice loss from Antarctica that will raise sea level by 1.9 to 9.8 ft (0.6 to 3 m) by the year 2300.114 - If emissions continue unabated, Antarctica has the potential to contribute more than 3.28 ft (1 m) of sealevel rise by 2100 and more than 49.2 ft (15 m) by 2500.
+In this case, atmospheric warming will soon become the dominant driver of ice loss, but prolonged ocean warming will delay its recovery for thousands of years.115 - The Greenland ice sheet is more sensitive to long-term climate change than previously thought.
+Studies116 estimate that the warming threshold leading to an essentially ice-free state is in the range of 1.4 to 5.8°F (0.8 to 3.2°C), with a best estimate of 2.9°F (1.6°C) above preindustrial levels.
+The Arctic is on track to double this amount of warming before mid-century.117 - Cloud cover over Greenland is decreasing at 0.9 +/-3% per year.
+Each 1% of decrease drives an additional 27 +/-13 billion tons of ice melt each year.118 - Further melting of mountain glaciers cannot be prevented in the current century - even if all emissions were stopped now.119 Around 36% of the ice still stored in mountain glaciers today will melt even without further emissions of greenhouse gases.
+That means: more than one-third of the glacier ice that still exists today in mountain glaciers can no longer be saved even with the most ambitious measures. - Alpine glaciers have shrunk to their lowest levels in 120 years and are wasting two times faster than they did in the period 1901-1950, three times faster than they did in 1851-1900, and four times faster than they did 1800-1850.120 - Arctic sea ice is shrinking (13% per decade) as a result of global warming.121 - Winter Arctic sea ice was the lowest on record in 2017.122 - In the Arctic, average surface air temperature for the year ending September 2016 was the highest since 1900, and new monthly record highs were recorded for January, February, October, and November 2016.123 - Rapid warming in the Arctic is causing the jet stream to slow down and become unstable.124 - Regions of Earth where water is frozen for at least one month each year are shrinking with impacts on related ecosystems.125 - Extreme warm events in winter are much more prevalent than cold events.126

-- Extreme warm events in winter are much more prevalent than cold events.120 - Global snow cover is shrinking.121 - The southern boundary of Northern Hemisphere permafrost is retreating poleward.122 - Large parts of permafrost in northwest Canada are slumping and disintegrating into running water.
-Similar large-scale landscape changes are evident across the Arctic including in Alaska, Siberia, and Scandinavia.123 - In North America, spring snow cover extent in the Arctic is the lowest in the satellite record, which started in 1967.124
+- Global snow cover is shrinking.127 - The southern boundary of Northern Hemisphere permafrost is retreating poleward.128 - Large parts of permafrost in northwest Canada are slumping and disintegrating into running water.
+Similar large-scale landscape changes are evident across the Arctic including in Alaska, Siberia, and Scandinavia.129 - In North America, spring snow cover extent in the Arctic is the lowest in the satellite record, which started in 1967.130